eslachance/etiket/README.md

 // Blacklist are Moderator or higher only
-?blacklist add <IDorUserMention>    // Prevents user from using bot completely ?blacklist remove <IDorUserMention> // Restores access to bot commands
+?blacklist add <IDorUserMention>    // Prevents user from using bot completely ?blacklist view                     // Displays all users currently in the blacklist.
+?blacklist remove <IDorUserMention> // Restores access to bot commands

 // Settings are Admin/Guild owner only